 In 1995 SAME took over from German giant Kloeckner-Humboldt-Deutz the farming machinery division (tractors and combine harvesters) with the historic Deutz-Fahr mark, thus forming the Group SAME DEUTZ-FAHR.

-In the field of tractors, SAME DEUTZ-FAHR Group decided to enter the Indian farming machines market with the brand Greaves Tractor, starting up an important factory in Ranipet in southern India.
+In 2002 SAME DEUTZ-FAHR Group decided to enter the Indian farming machines market with the brand Greaves Tractor, starting up an important factory in Ranipet in southern India.